 This slow pace can be frustrating when you feel the pressure of criminal charges, but knowing most cases go slow will give you the right expectations.

 Best Time to Contact Bill: For most criminal lawyers, mornings are the busiest time because court appearances are usually scheduled in the mornings.
 Sometimes when Bill is in trial, he returns calls after hours.
 He welcomes your calls when you need him, but typically the quickest time to reach him is between the hours of 1-5 when he has a legal assistant assisting with phones.
-Email is also a good way to contact him at less traditional hours.
+Email and via text is also a good way to contact him at less traditional hours.

 If you need to talk to him, he wants you to call.
 Generally speaking, however, if there’s something going on in your case, he is going to be contacting you.

 Emotional Issues: Often people going through criminal matters experience high levels of stress and/or drug , alcohol dependency issues that make things difficult to cope.
 Though lawyers certainly work with people experiencing stress, in-depth counseling beyond what a lawyer does may be necessary.
 If you feel overwhelmed, please let Bill know and he can direct you to some helpful resources.

 If you contact Bill Stradley at (713) 224-5455 or on our contact form, we either answer or quickly return your call.
 Our first in-office consultation with you Is free.
 If you choose to hire him, he will give you a written fee agreement in an amount based upon the law and facts of your particular case.

 It may depend on the particulars of the offense.
 With these questions, contacting an experienced criminal defense lawyer in a timely way can be helpful.